giuliakucaj/EndlessTowerRPG/README.md

 # Endless Tower RPG

-Endless Tower RPG is a turn-based role-playing game developed in Java as part of the exam **Metodologie di Programmazionne** at Univerity of Camerino.
+Endless Tower RPG is a turn-based role-playing game developed in Java as part of the exam **Metodologie di Programmazione** at the University of Camerino.

-The player must climb a tower made up of progressively more challenging floors, defeating enemies and improving their character through combat,experience, gold, and items.
+The player must climb a tower made up of progressively more challenging floors, defeating enemies and improving their character through combat, experience, gold and items.

 <img width="1113" height="721" alt="image" src="https://github.com/user-attachments/assets/f123fae0-0cdf-42a1-915d-c6eb9551c5a8" />